badsyntax/SassBeautify/README.md

 ## Dependencies

-You need to have the 'sass-convert' executable installed on your system to use this plugin.
+You need to have sass installed.
+Read the [sass download page](http://sass-lang.com/download.html) to view the installation options.
-(If you have Sass installed on your system, then you should have sass-convert.)

 ## Installation